 The Smoky Mountains are a favorite destination in Tennessee.
 A subrange of the Appalachian Mountains, they are commonly referred to as the Smokies by locals.
 During the warm months this beautiful nature park is a little crowded, so the winter season can give a new charm to the place with fewer people and more silence.
 There is snowfall in the higher elevations of the mountain, so visitors can experience the contrast of the snowy mountain to the warmer town below.
 Winter in the Smoky Mountains offers a quiet getaway, crisp air, and beautiful scenery.

 Cades Cove is a big valley surrounded by the Smoky Mountains.
 It is a favorite destination in the region.
 The valley is one of the places where wildlife observing is very common.
 For those that love wild animals, there are coyotes, raccoons, skunks, deer and other animals frequently seen here.
-The valley is also a living museum of the 19th-century settlements that were found in the valley.
-There are historic buildings, three churches, a working mill, log houses, and many other historical structures.
+The valley is also a living museum of the 19th-century settlements that were found in Cades Cove.
+There are historic buildings, three churches, a working grist mill, log houses, and many other historical structures.
 History comes alive at this place.
-The Visitor’s center is open all year round, except on Christmas, and can guide you through the landmarks of this amazing place!
+The Visitor Center is open all year round, except on Christmas, and can guide you through the landmarks of this amazing place!
 Plus, it provides the perfect opportunity for you to explore the Smokies from the warmth of your car in the winter!

-Great Smokey Arts & Crafts Community
+5. Great Smoky Arts & Crafts Community